HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/url_addressing/url_overview.md

 ## Authentication

 Typically, the authenticated URL is different from the URL for anonymous access.
 This allows better caching and higher security.
-For the default sample URL `https://mydxsample.hcl.com:443/wps/portal/[virtual-portal-context]/rootpage/childpage/[content]/[state]?query-params#anchor`, instead of `/portal`, the authenticated URL contains `/myportal`.
+Using the default sample URL `https://mydxsample.hcl.com:443/wps/portal/[virtual-portal-context]/rootpage/childpage/[content]/[state]?query-params#anchor`, instead of `/portal`, the authenticated URL contains `/myportal`.
 This can be customized.
 Note that while the anonymous URL context can be completely removed, an authenticated URL context is required.

 ## Virtual Portals